- How much negative equity will a bank finance on a car?

 Does Gap Insurance cover negative equity?

 Negative equity is when you owe more on a vehicle than its book value. … Gap insurance covers negative equity in most cases of loss, but it may limit coverage depending on certain factors, such as the amount you put down on a new loan or the length of the loan term.

-Can you sell a house with negative equity?
+Will CarMax buy a car with negative equity?

 If your payoff amount is more than the offer for your car, the difference is called “negative equity.”
 In some cases, the negative equity can be included in your financing when you buy a CarMax car.
 If not, we’ll calculate the difference between your pay-off and our offer to you and you can pay CarMax directly.